WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/README.md

 * `friday.md`
 * `final_reminders.md` (this file is likely specific to WitNY Summer Guild 2018 but may certainly be used as a template)

-To host on GitHub pages as has been done for Summer Guild 2018, [follow these instructions](githubpageslinkTBA.md).
+To host on GitHub pages as has been done for Summer Guild 2018, [follow these instructions](githubpageslinkTBA.md). **TBA**

+*Other necessary knowledge for updating your own website & publishing/hosting:*
-Other necessary knowledge: Git, GitHub, markdown syntax.
+Git, GitHub, markdown syntax.
 Ask a developer who uses GitHub or search GitHub/Google for further instructions/direction.

 ## Learning goals

-Check out [this document](tbd.md) for specific learning goals for each day and activity.
+Check out [this document](tbd.md) **TBA ASAP** for specific learning goals for each day and activity.

 ## Other inquiries